 Another area contributing to burden is information overload.
 As EHR adoption has increased, electronic patient records have grown in size due to the vast amounts of information incorporated from a variety of sources.
 If not properly organized and managed by the EHR system, a clinician may have to spend time searching through large amounts of information for the piece that is needed to perform a clinical task.
 For example, patients often transition from one care environment to another in the course of their health care.
 To provide continuity of care, each clinician involved with a patient needs access to that patient's clinical history.
 EHR documentation is often transferred electronically from one EHR system to another using a common file format so that different EHR systems can "talk" to each other.
 A transfer file, known as the Continuity of Care Document (CCD), is typically used to transfer patient information between EHRs.
-This document often includes too much information making it difficult to locate relevant information.
-Thus, a clinician looking for the discharge summary of a hospitalization, typically a few pages of text, may have to search within a 40-page CCD document full of extraneous information about the hospital stay.
+42 There are multiple types of CCDs.
+The version that substitutes for what formerly was described as a hospital discharge summary is difficult to recreate digitally.
+Stakeholders have expressed frustration when they receive all of the EHR content from an inpatient admission versus receiving key findings and observations associated with the hospitalization and recommended plans for future care.
+Stakeholders have also provided feedback that the resulting discharge CCDs as described can represent voluminous pages of documentation that are both difficult to digest for subsequent EHRs and even more difficult in clinical settings where they are portrayed as pdf documents or printed files.
+We believe there are opportunities to solve some of these problems.
+ONC in collaboration with HL7® administered a prize competition on C-CDA rendering, which showcased the modern ways CCDs could be presented to users.